 - Shock Absorption - This test measures the flooring system's ability to absorb impact forces normally absorbed by the athlete when landing on a hard surface such as concrete or asphalt.

 - Vertical Deflection - This test measures the floor system's downward movement during impact of an athlete landing on the surface.
 This measurement is interdependent with area deflection criteria.

-- Area Deflection – This test measures the floor system’s ability to contain the deflected area under an athlete’s impact, measuring within 20″ of impacted area.
+- Area Deflection - This test measures the floor system's ability to contain the deflected area under an athlete's impact, measuring within 20" of the impacted area.
 Also known as deformation control when combined with vertical deflection measurements.

 Be aware which DIN stamp appears on a floor.
 The following DIN ratings are:

 - DIN Certified: Passes all four Standards of DIN 18032 Part 2.

 - DIN Compliant: Passes two of the four Standards of DIN 18032 Part 2, shock absorption and ball rebound.

 - DIN Rated: This simply means that the floor has been tested, and says nothing about its certification or compliance.

 DIN is important as an industry-standard performance testing scale.
 This ensures that you're always comparing apples to apples.